Greece Moments Greece Moments

 Paralia Potistika

-Wide sand-pebble beach with crystal clear water and huge boulders lying in the shore area.
-The Beach Bar Climax provides loungers and umbrellas on site, otherwise large sections are natural.
-In the southern area, between the large stones, the beach slopes quite gently into the sea and is therefore also suitable for families with children.
+A wide sand-and-pebble beach with crystal clear water and huge boulders scattered along the shoreline.
+The Beach Bar Climax provides loungers and umbrellas on site, while large sections of the beach remain unspoiled.
+In the southern area, between the large stones, the beach slopes gently into the sea and is therefore well suited for families with children.

 Potistika Beach Pilion Griechenland